-Despite the tough economic times, we're pleased to say that every franchisee requiring funding whose business plan has been signed off by ourselves, has received the funding that they required, with franchisees borrowing anything from £25,000 up to £500,000 for a franchise resale.
+We're pleased to say that every franchisee requiring funding whose business plan has been signed off by ourselves, has received the funding that they required, with franchisees borrowing anything from £25,000 up to £500,000 for a franchise resale.

 Typically the banks will provide lending for 70% of the total investment, including working capital.
 Facilities include:

 - Highly competitive rates

 - Committed overdrafts

 For loans over £35,000 the banks will look for security, typically a second charge over a property or other suitable asset, but this can vary between banks and personal circumstances.
 Where security isn't available, the banks have access to the Enterprise Finance Guarantee Scheme (EFG).

 The EFG is a Government backed initiative whereby the Government provides security for 75% of the loan amount and the bank will then take a view on the 25%.
 As the majority of our franchisees are borrowing less than £100,000 the 25% is usually less than the £25,000 threshold for unsecured lending.